 Do note that in the winter times, many of these mountains also have slopes for skiing.

-7) Taking a vacation there.
+7) Taking a few day vacation there:

 With all the things I just listed and will list about the activities you can engage in there, it’s really not possible to cover all the awesome things this place has to offer in a single day.

 The idea with these camp grounds is that you rent a land, bring your own tent and food and the location itself supplies the rest: bathrooms, showers, entertainment such as volleyball, basketball, kayaking, swimming, ect…

 While I personally did not stay at the camping location (because I dislike camping), I still visited them during the day and stayed at a hotel a night.

 But if one location isn’t available, there are plenty, especially along route 9N.

 9) Road trip!
 Lake George is great for this:

 Also if you keep heading north on 9N, you will eventually hit one of my favorite places: Ausable Chasm.
 Another gorgeous location worth stopping at!